SoftwareAG/sagdevops-templates/containers/microservices-runtime/README.md

 CC_TAG=10.5 TAG=10.5 docker-compose build microservices-runtime
 ```

-Build the container image with Microservices Runtime and a layer product (ex: WmSAP):
+Build the container image with Microservices Runtime and a layered product (for example, WmSAP):

 ```bash
 cd sagdevops-template/containers